leon1219/crowdsourcing-data/CA earthquake data/README.md

 This dataset contains the information from the USGS Shakemap for the mainshock event https://earthquake.usgs.gov/earthquakes/eventpage/ci38457511/pager.
 In the paper, Figure 2b shows a map of the county-level averaged MMI based on this dataset.

 #### Document 8. ca_earthquake.twb
-Tableau file creates Figure 1 and Figure 2 in the paper.
+Tableau file that creates Figure 1 and Figure 2 in the paper.

 #### Document 9. tfidf_classifiers.ipynb; Document 10. embedding_lstm.ipynb; Document 11. classifiers_performance.docx
 Several text classification pipelines were built to classify each damage-related tweet into one of the corresponding damage levels.
 The text classification pipeline was constructed in two steps: (1) text vectorization, and (2) multi-class classification.